jsrn/jsrn.github.io/uses.md

 - [Figma](https://www.figma.com/) for design work.
 I'm not a designer, and Figma makes it super easy to put together at least basic wireframes and prototypes without really needing to know what you're doing.
 - While a lot of people dig Postman, I use [RapidAPI](https://paw.cloud/) to interact with and test APIs.
 It's feature-rich and works almost exactly the way I want it to.
 - [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) whenever I've doing web development on a Windows machine.
 I spent a long time rotating through various Linux distributions, but these days I don't have the patience or skill to babysit them.
 And I like video games too much.
-- [TechSmith's SnagIt](https://www.techsmith.com/screen-capture.html) is brilliant for capturing screen recordings and annotating screenshots.
-It's not cheap, but it is good.
+- [CleanShot](https://cleanshot.com/) for screenshots and screen recordings.
+It's super easy to use and makes capturing quick gifs a breeze.
 - I have a [dotfiles repo](https://github.com/jsrn/dotfiles) to make my configuration as consistent as possible between systems.
 - [Rectangle](https://rectangleapp.com/) for arranging my windows on MacOS.
 I like to use the "Almost Maximise" feature to give myself a little border of desktop wallpaper.
 I didn't agonise over choosing pretty pictures just to hide them forever.
+- [jq](https://jqlang.github.io/jq/) and [jless](https://jless.io/) for wrangling JSON data on the command line.

 List too boring?
 Check out <a href="/inventory">the inventory</a>.